jonescompneurolab/textbook/content/01_getting_started/03_installation.md

     Command line tools are already installed.`, then you already have it installed, do not need to restart your computer, and can proceed to the next step.
 Finally, note that you do *not* need to install Xcode in its entirety; only the above is required.

+- If you want to use the HNN GUI, you must download and install the program [XQuartz, found here](https://www.xquartz.org/). **Restart your computer after installation**.

 ### `pip` on Linux